 - Alex Heib (Southampton, 2020 – present) will work on real-time simulation optimisation application in a hospital, co-supervised by Dr. Chrsitine Currie and Dr Honora Smith, funded by the EPSRC.

-- Lidia Mayangsari (Southampton, plan to start in 2021) will work on behavioural analytics and food supply chain, co-supervised by Dr Konstantinos Katsikopoulos, funded by LPDP Indonesia (Indonesia Endowment Fund for Education).
+- Lidia Mayangsari (Southampton, 2021 – present) will work on behavioural analytics and food supply chain, co-supervised by Dr Konstantinos Katsikopoulos, funded by LPDP Indonesia (Indonesia Endowment Fund for Education).

-- Dhany Esperanza (Universitas Padjadjaran) is developing a model for The Collaboration between Actors in Sustainable Staple Food Supply Chain, co-supervised by Dr Tomy Perdana (Universitas Padjadjaran) and Dr Andre Daud (Universitas Padjadjaran).
+- Dhany Esperanza (external, Universitas Padjadjaran) is developing a model for The Collaboration between Actors in Sustainable Staple Food Supply Chain, co-supervised by Dr Tomy Perdana (Universitas Padjadjaran) and Dr Andre Daud (Universitas Padjadjaran).

-- Agriani Hermita (Universitas Padjadjaran) is working on The Behavioural Study of Short Supply Chain Consumers in Alternative Food Supply Chain, co-supervised by Dr Tomy Perdana (Universitas Padjadjaran) and Professor Yosini Deliana (Universitas Padjadjaran).
+- Agriani Hermita (external, Universitas Padjadjaran) is working on The Behavioural Study of Short Supply Chain Consumers in Alternative Food Supply Chain, co-supervised by Dr Tomy Perdana (Universitas Padjadjaran) and Professor Yosini Deliana (Universitas Padjadjaran).

 - Luke Rhodes-Leader (2020), Multi-fidelity Modelling Approach for Airline Disruption Management using Simulation, co-supervised by Professor Barry Nelson (Northwestern University) and Dr Dave Worthington (Lancaster University) funded by EPSRC and Rolls Royce.